Healthtech company unifies and secures its developer platform

 Fragmented developer environments

-Each of the company’s five business units operated independently.
+Each of the healthtech company’s five business units operated independently.
 Some teams used GitLab CI/CD.
 Others relied on Jenkins.
-A few had already made partial moves to GitHub.
+A few had already made partial migrations to GitHub.
 And some remained heavily invested in GitLab.
 Meanwhile, the internal security team was pushing for standardization to cut complexity and shrink the threat surface.

 The company narrowed the options to two platforms: GitLab and GitHub.
 Both had the potential to support a unified developer experience.
 So, they took a pragmatic approach to build POCs on both and see which one delivered.